|

 of technology and engineering and became soulless 'black boxes', for the

-most part conceived by committees, designed by computers and built by machines.
-Gadgets have become
+most part conceived by committees, designed by computers, built by machines.

 disposable commodities with a limited life expectancy and nowadays you simply